NekOrz/WebProg_HW1/README.md

 # README
-This is my homework of the class "Web Program Design and Develop"
+This is my homework1 of the class "Web Program Design and Develop"